Browse by Tag

 During the early days of the gold rush, rich new goldfields were being discovered all the time.

-The roads between Melbourne and areas like Ballarat, Bendigo, Mount Alexander, McIvor, Mount Korong, and Ovens were filled with travellers who had the very same idea that you have now - to head out to the bush and find some gold!
+The roads between Melbourne and areas like Ballarat, Bendigo, Mount Alexander, McIvor, Mount Korong, and Ovens were filled with travelers who had the very same idea that you have now - to head out to the bush and find some gold!

 Significant gold discoveries continue to be made in the Victorian Goldfields to this day, with exciting new finds regularly hitting the news.
 So what are you waiting for?
 Let's get started!